Oluyide/Bondora/README.md

 To view the inventory page please click on the Rent Now button

 .
 The Sql script, the entity relation diagram, also a capture of how inventory page look like are in the resources folder.
+.
+You can also find the class diagrams in the resources folder

 # Local Setup
 .
 You can run the script to set up the schema and the data also the connection string section of the webconfig should be ammmended.